zhakezhanovv/ticket-butler-mono/README.md

 # Assumptions

 The endpoint itself is needed to generate a ticket(POST) and fetch a JSON file containing all tickets information.
 The endpoint requires a ticket information in order to create a ticket.
 Therefore, the endpoint has to operate with a service that connects WhatsApp client and the API.
 There is a library called ["whatsapp-web.js"](https://github.com/pedroslopez/whatsapp-web.js) that was used to create a bot which sends requests to the API service.
 Currently, the service works on a local machine and generates the JSON file locally(data.json).
-Since it is a test task, the service was deployed locally only.
+Since it is a test task, the service was deployed locally only. "#ticket" text is used to determine a ticket.
+If the same ticket with the same title and sender is detected, then the new ticket will override the previous ticket and add an updated date to the database.
 Further development might include adding a database and deployment on a cloud server.
 After creating a ticket, please check the data.json file to see the output.